Latency oriented processor architecture: Contrast with throughput oriented processor architectures

 In contrast, a throughput oriented processor architecture is designed to maximize the amount of 'useful work' done in a significant window of time.
 Useful work refers to large calculations on a significant amount of data.
 They do this by parallelizing the work load so that many calculations can be performed simultaneously.
 The calculations may belong to a single task or a limited number of multiple tasks.
 The total time required to complete 1 execution is significantly larger than that of a latency oriented processor architecture, however, the total time to complete a large set of calculations is significantly reduced.
 Latency is often sacrificed in order to achieve a higher throughput per cycle.
 As a result, a latency oriented processor may complete a single calculation significantly faster than a throughput-oriented processor; however, the throughput-oriented processor could be partway through hundreds of such computations by the time the latency oriented processor completes 1 calculation.

 Latency oriented processors expend a substantial chip area on sophisticated control structures like branch prediction, data forwarding, re-order buffer, large register files and caches in each processor.
 These structures help reduce operational latency and memory-access time per instruction, and make results available as soon as possible.
 Throughput oriented architectures on the other hand, usually have a multitude of processors with much smaller caches and simpler control logic.
-This helps to efficiently utilize the memory bandwidth and increase total the number of total number of execution units on the same chip area.
+This helps to efficiently utilize the memory bandwidth and increase the total number of execution units on the same chip area.

 GPUs are a typical example of throughput oriented processor architectures.